コンテンツにスキップ

 Governor Kuroiwa:

 Orchestras can be a little intimidating, right?
-I think we can do a lot more by getting together and having a more friendly atmosphere.
+I think we can do a lot more by getting together and becoming more familiar with the music.

 Actually, I think there are a lot of mysteries when watching an orchestra performance.
 For example, what is the conductor doing?
 What is that person doing?
 I don't really know what that person is doing.